Avenue of American History

 - The Avenue will also be a place of entertainment and an emotionally stirring place to visit.

-- The Avenue is be a tourist attraction that will significantly boost the City’s and the region’s reputation nationally and internationally.
+- The Avenue of American History can be viewed as a tourist attraction that will significantly boost the City’s and the region’s reputation nationally and internationally.
 This fits in well with Philadelphia's new designation as America's first and only World Heritage City.